HepplerDotNet/laravel-config-override/README.md

 # Note
 key => values from database will have precedence over config or .env file!

-root groups will be merged with existing configuration
+Groups will be merged with existing configuration

 # Usage
 Let's say you would change the app locale